Guide

 An SRT file is a plain text file that contains subtitles for a video.
-SRT stands for SubRip Text, named after the SubRip software that originally created the format by extracting subtitles from DVDs.
-It is the most widely used subtitle format in the world.
+SRT stands for SubRip Text — the most widely used subtitle format in the world.

 How the SRT format works